-Meeting people we don’t know is scary for most of us.
+Meeting people we don’t know can be scary for most of us.
 When meeting a stranger for the first time, you have no idea who they are, where they come from, or what their motivations are.
-Your lizard brain is always on “alert mode” constantly scanning for threats around you.
+Your lizard brain is always on “alert mode” scanning for threats — you don’t trust them yet.

-When people read your writing online, they are getting an insight into how you think, what you’re interested in, what you’ve done and who you are.
-Most of us just want to make sure the person is not some weird psychopath, and we want to see if they are someone we can relate to.
+When people read your work online, they get an insight into how you think, what you’re interested in, what you’ve done and who you are.
+They can see if you are someone they can relate to and trust.

-This is why being authentic and transparent gives you a huge advantage over people who hide behind masks online.
+This is why being authentic and transparent gives you a huge advantage over those who hide behind masks.

-The more authentic you are in how you present yourself online, the quicker and easier you attract like-minded people who want to do business with you, hire you or want to be your friend.
+The more authentic you show up, the quicker and easier you’ll build trust.
+Which leads you to attract like-minded people who want to be your friend, do business with you, or hire you.

 You are 42% more likely to achieve your goals if you write them down.

-The process of writing your goals down will force you to strategise, ask questions about your current progress, and to brainstorm your plan of attack.
+The process of writing down your goals will force you to strategise, ask questions about your current progress, and brainstorm your plan of attack.

 Here is the neuroscience behind why it works.

-Journalling allows you to see how your thoughts and feelings change about certain things in your life over time.
-It allows you to see how you’ve gone about solve problems, so you can take your own successes in one area of life, and apply them to another area of life when you’re facing similar challenges.
+Journalling allows you to see how your thoughts and feelings change about certain things over time.
+It allows you to see how you’ve gone about solving past problems, so you can take your own successes in one area of life, and apply them to another area when facing similar challenges.

-It’s interesting for me to do a trip down memory lane (dig up my old notes, life logs, journal entries etc) to see past events, challenges I faced and overcame, but most importantly, how I’ve grown as a person.
+It’s interesting for me to do trips down memory lane by digging up my notes, logs, journal entries occasionally to see past events, challenges I faced, and examine how I’ve grown as a person.

-Even if you don’t want to write in public, you should still write in private for these 2 reasons alone for your own personal growth.
+Even if you don’t want to write and publish your work in public, you can still improve your life if you write in private for your own personal growth.

-7. Writing clarifies your thinking, sharpens your ideas and makes you smarter.
+8. Writing clarifies your thinking, sharpens your ideas and makes you smarter

 Writing is thinking.
 Rewriting is rethinking.